aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-excel/_index.md

 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert WORD to EXCEL via Python or Online App" h2="WORD to EXCEL conversion in your Python applications without installing Microsoft Word<sup>&reg;</sup> or Excel" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert Word to Excel via Python or Online App" h2="Word to Excel conversion in Python applications without installing Microsoft Word<sup>&reg;</sup> or Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a WORD to EXCEL conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+Exporting Word documents to Excel can be beneficial for several reasons.
+Firstly, Word documents are primarily designed for text-based content and may not be structured to manage tabular data efficiently.
+Excel, on the other hand, is designed specifically for organizing, analyzing, and manipulating data in tables, making it a preferred format for managing tabular data.
+Secondly, Excel offers a more robust set of data manipulation tools that are not available in Word.
+Excel enables users to perform complex calculations, statistical analysis, and data visualization tasks that are essential in data-driven decision-making.
+Thirdly, exporting Word documents to Excel can simplify data management tasks, especially when dealing with large amounts of data.
+Excel can manage data across multiple sheets, apply filters, and sort data, which can enhance data organization and analysis. <br><br>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORD file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process for Python developers who want to add Word to Excel conversion feature to their applications.
+Word to Excel conversion can be done in two steps.
+Firstly, use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert Word file to HTML, then by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the HTML into any desired Microsoft Excel format.

 {{% /blocks/products/pf/feature-page-summary %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="How to Convert WORD to EXCEL in Python" %}}
+{{% blocks/products/pf/agp/feature-section-col title="How to Convert Word to Excel in Python" %}}
-- **Step 1** Open the source WORD file using [Document](https://reference.aspose.com/words/python-net/aspose.words/document/) class
+- **Step 1** Open the source Word file using [Document](https://reference.aspose.com/words/python-net/aspose.words/document/) class
-- Save WORD file to HTML by using [Save](https://reference.aspose.com/words/python-net/aspose.words/document/save/) method by providing the file name and desired directory path
+- Save Word file to HTML by using [Save](https://reference.aspose.com/words/python-net/aspose.words/document/save/) method by providing the file name and desired directory path
 -  **Step 2** Load HTML file with an instance of Workbook class with file and LoadOptions as parameters
--  Call the `save` method while specifying output EXCEL file path.
-So your WORD file is converted to EXCEL at the specified path
+-  Call the `save` method while specifying output Excel file path.
+So your Word file is converted to Excel at the specified path

 {{% /blocks/products/pf/agp/feature-section-col %}}

 {{% blocks/products/pf/agp/feature-section-col title="Conversion Requirements" %}}

-- For WORD to EXCEL conversion, Python 3.5 or later is required
+- For Word to Excel conversion, Python 3.5 or later is required
 - Reference APIs within the project directly from PyPI ([Aspose.Words](https://pypi.org/project/aspose-words/) and [Aspose.Cells](https://pypi.org/project/aspose-cells-python/))
 -  Or use the following pip commands ```pip install aspose.words``` and ```pip install aspose-cells-python```
 -  Moreover, Microsoft Windows or Linux based OS (see more for [Words](https://docs.aspose.com/words/python-net/system-requirements/) and [Cells](https://docs.aspose.com/cells/python-net/getting-started/#installation)) and for Linux check additional requirements for gcc and libpython and follow [step by step instructions](https://docs.aspose.com/words/python-net/installation/)